JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-first-class-concurrency.md

 Notice the `chan` keyword in the function argument definitions.
 A `chan` is a channel.

 Next comes the arrow `<-` that shows which way the data flow to or from the channel.
 The `WriteOnly` function receives a channel that can only be written to.
 The `ReadOnly` function receives a channel that can only be read from.

 Being able to declare the flow of the data to a channel is an important way in which channels are first-class members of the Go programming language.
+Later in this post we'll see these declarations in action.

 In Go, channels are a mechanism for goroutines to communicate.
 You'll run across a common phrase when working with go: